 The Ithaca Seminar Program is soliciting expressions of interest from faculty who wish to offer new or repeat courses for Fall 2016.
 Ithaca Seminar faculty members come from all across the campus and we offer 4-credit integrative liberal arts courses for all first-year students.
 These required courses introduce new students to college level academic inquiry as well as help smooth their academic and social transition to college.
 If you've been looking for an opportunity to stretch disciplinary boundaries and you enjoy close working relationships in seminar style classes, the ICSM program is for you!

 The Ithaca Seminar is an important requirement in the Integrative Core Curriculum (ICC) for first-semester students.
-The courses are topic based and align with at least one Theme and at least one Perspective.
-Please go the the ICC website to find more information about the Themes and Perspectives program.
-You might also want to look at the Fall 2014 offerings to get a flavor of what faculty are doing right now.
+Currently, there is a proposal that is seeking final approval from APC that will remove the link between ICSM courses and the Theme & Perspective program.
+We anticipate that this will be official by January.
+So, moving forward courses will not need be linked to a Theme or a Perspective.
+Please go the the ICC website to find more information about this campus wide general education program.
+You might also want to look at the Fall 2015 to get a flavor of what faculty are doing right now.

-If you taught in Fall of 2013 or 2014 and you will keep your course as is, you only need to turn in the Intent form.
+If you taught an ICSM anytime between Fall of 2013-2015 and you will keep your course mostly as is, you only need to turn in the Intent form.

-If you have not taught an ICSM in Fall 2013 or 2014 you will need to complete an ICSM Course Proposal.
-This piece contains Theme and Perspective designation requests.
-The ICSM steering committee and the Committee on College-Wide Requirements will review this.
+If you have not taught an ICSM in Fall 2013-2015 you will need to complete an ICSM Course Proposal.
+The ICSM Steering Commite will review these.

 During the Spring semester we will be partnering with the Center for Faculty Excellence to offer a series of workshops on ICSM course development and the needs of first year students.